TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

     **Depending what's released first and available the following Workflow Logic will be used:**

     - When an `English` version is released it will download the release in the best available quality based on the used Custom Formats.
-    - When a `German` or `German.DL` version is released it will upgrade to that version.
+    - When a `German` or `German DL` version is released it will upgrade to that version.
     - The downloaded media will be upgraded to any of the added Custom Formats until a score of `10000`.

 ------